realizeapp/realize-deck/presentation.md

 ## Product

 ### An open source, extensible, web platform that pulls in and analyzes health data

+* Plugin architecture.
+Developers can write plugins that pull in data from trackers, analyze data, and display it to the user
+* Full API.
+Enable mobile apps to leverage the capabilities of the platform
+* Easy-to-use dashboard.
+Lets users to see their data at a glance
+* Powerful administrative tools.
+Let hospitals and clinics manage patients

+---

+## Impacts

 * Help patients by providing timely analysis and insight
 * Help hospitals by enabling real-time patient monitoring and intervention